opendatacube/datacube-explorer/docs/cli.rst

 Command Line Interface
 ======================

-Dataube Explorer includes the ``cubedash-gen`` CLI tool.
+Datacube Explorer includes the ``cubedash-gen`` CLI tool.
 This tool is used to setup an ODC Database ready for use with Explorer, and update the pre-computed summary information as new Products or Datasets are added to the database.